City-of-Turku/elamyskalenteri-wp-react-frontend/README.md

 - `npm run build && npm run start` runs production build

 ## Configuration
-Set the following variables in the .env file:
+For environment variables you can use the `.env` as a base for `.env.local` file and then set the following variables in the `.env.local` file:

 `NEXT_PUBLIC_WP_URL`
  - The URL of the WordPress installation